 …

-extremely high throughput (EHT) trigger based (TB) physical layer (PHY) protocol data unit (PPDU): [EHT TB PPDU] A PPDU transmitted with EHT TB PPDU format.
+extremely high throughput (EHT) trigger based (TB) physical layer (PHY) protocol data unit (PPDU): [EHT TB PPDU] An EHT PPDU format that is used for a transmission that is a response to a triggering frame.
 This PPDU carries a single physical layer service data unit (PSDU).

 CID 22218